 Menstruation is a normal biological part of a young woman’s life – PERIOD.

-But for millions of girls around the world, managing their monthly menstrual cycle and society’s rules is a major barrier to them making the most out of their life.
+But for millions of girls around the world, managing their monthly menstrual cycle is a major barrier to them making the most out of their life.

 Did you know?

-- One in ten adolescent girls in Africa miss school during their period and eventually drop out (UNESCO estimate).
+- One in ten adolescent girls in Africa miss school during their period and eventually drop out (Source: UNESCO).

 - 57% of school girls in South Africa were not aware what their period was before it started.
-(Johnson & Johnson study 2019).
+(Source: Johnson & Johnson Study, 2019).

 “Periods are not something we should be ashamed of or made to feel bad about, they are a natural bodily function.
 Today as we strive for gender equality, it is time to recognise the challenges that still surround periods for many people.
 Whether it’s shame or stigma, price or pressure, many of us have suffered as a result.”

-We know Members across the world are interested and passionate about the topic of Menstrual Health Management.
-It is WAGGGS’ ambition to widen the scope of the Rosie’s World programme, continue supporting Menstrual Heath Day, and share more stories of girls’ projects globally.
+It is our ambition to widen the scope of our Rosie’s World programme, continue supporting Menstrual Heath Day, and share more stories of girls’ projects globally.